 both in the scalar and vector case.
-In the vector case, u[n] is a one-dimensional numpy array of length m + 1 holding the mathematical quantity $u^n$ , and the Python function f must return a numpy array of length m + 1.
-Then the expression u[n] + dt\f(u[n], t[n]) is an array plus a scalar times an array.
+In the vector case, u(n, :) is a one-dimensional array of length m + 1 holding the mathematical quantity u^n , and the Matlab function f must return an array of length m + 1.
+Then the expression u(n, :) + dtf(u(n, :), t(n)) is an array plus a scalar times an array.

-For all this to work, the complete numerical solution must be represented by a two-dimensional array, created by $u = zeros((N_t+1, m+1))$ .
+For all this to work, the complete numerical solution must be represented by a two-dimensional array, created by $u = zeros(N_t+1, m+1)$.
 The first index counts the time points and the second the components of the solution vector at one time point.
-That is, u[n, i] corresponds to the mathematical quantity $u_i^n$ .
-When we use only one index, as in u[n], this is the same as u[n, :] and picks out all the components in the solution at the time point with index n.
-Then the assignment $u[n+1] = \ldots$ becomes correct because it is actually an in-place assignment $u[n+1, :] = \ldots$ .
-The nice feature of these facts is that the same piece of Python code works for both a scalar ODE and a system of ODEs!
+That is, u(n,i) corresponds to the mathematical quantity u_i^n .
+Writing u(n,:) picks out all the components in the solution at the time point with index n.
+The nice feature of these facts is that the same piece of Matlab code works for both a scalar ODE and a system of ODEs!

-The ode\FE function for the vector ODE is placed in the file ode\system\FE. py and was written as follows:
+The ode_FE function for the vector ODE is placed in the file ode_FE.m and was written as follows: